Membership sites are a recurring revenue miracle. Set it up, and watch as it starts raking in piles of money…

 Membership sites that require a lot of manual hand-holding are unable to scale.

-But the good news is that upgrading your tech systems – from membership plugins to email marketing systems – will allow you to take advantage of the dream most membership site owners have:
+But the good news is that upgrading your tech systems – from membership management plugins to email marketing systems – will allow you to take advantage of the dream most membership site owners have:

 Take time to examine your current marketing automation tools to see if they will allow you to automate each part of your business.